Andy-Osborne/Recipe-Workshop/testing.md

 Breakdown of ``index()`` functionality:

-- Highest Rated Recipe Query
+- Highest Rated Recipe Query:

   - I verified that this function works as intended and gets the recipe from the recipe collection that has the most amount of likes by liking various recipes to ensure that 1 recipe had more likes than another recipe.
 The results of this query is assigned to a Jinja variable and passed into the template as a ``list``.

-- Recent Recipes Query
+- Recent Recipes Query:

   - I verified that the 8 most recently added recipes to the recipe collection are displayed to users on the landing page and are shown in descending order which starts with the most recently added recipe.
 The results of this query is assigned to a Jinja variable and passed into the template as a ``list``.